Kysre Gondrezick: Early life and college

-WNBA career
+Professional career

+Indiana Fever

 Gondrezick was the 4th pick in the 2021 WNBA draft by the Indiana Fever.

-As of January 18th, 2022, Gondrezick was waived by the Indiana Fever as announced on their Twitter account.
+In January 2022, Gondrezick was waived by the Fever.

+Chicago Sky

-After joining the Chicago Sky for the team's 2022 training camp, Gondrezick was waived on May 4th and did not make the final roster for opening night.
+After joining the Chicago Sky for the team's 2022 training camp, Gondrezick was waived on May 4 and did not make the final roster for opening night.

+On February 9, 2024, Gondrezick returned to the Chicago Sky for the team's 2024 training camp.
+On May 14, it was announced that Gondrezick had made Chicago's Opening Day roster.
+Gondrezick was released for a second time from Chicago on June 28.

+Media and modeling career

+In 2025, Gondrezick was featured by Playboy as Miss June 2025, becoming the first active professional female basketball player to hold a Playmate title.